Information for applicants

 What will be available when it’s your turn to select?

 The truth is that we can’t say exactly.
-We always have a wide variety of equipment and supplies available, but our inventory constantly changes as new donations come in and other shipments are fulfilled.
+We always have a wide variety of equipment and supplies available, but our inventory changes as new donations come in and other shipments are fulfilled.

 What we have on hand today is not what we’ll have next week, let alone next year.
 For this reason, we can’t provide you with a list of what will be available until it’s your turn to select.
 In addition, and importantly, we can’t guarantee the availability of any specific item, make, or model.

-The experience is more similar to hunting for bargains at a market than placing an order with a manufacturer for the exact item and specification that you need.
 We provide excellent return on investment, but we’re only a good fit for groups with needs that are broad and flexible enough to take advantage of what we can offer.

 What is the condition of the equipment?